jstepien/mutant/README.md

 and `test-directory` and invokes `test-fn`. `test-fn` should throw or return a falsey value upon failure.

-Returns a map of results consisting following keys:
+Returns a lazy seq of maps of results consisting of following keys:

-  - `:total` is the total number of generated mutants, and
+  - `:total` is the total number of generated mutants so far, and
   - `:survivors` is a sequence of mutants which didn't cause `test-fn` to report failure.
 Each mutant is a map with following keys:
     - `:ns` is the mutant's namespace,